cartheur/aiventure-bitty/README.md

 * Autonomous smart-contract creation
 * Token generation

 Why?
 So that an individual can survive the coming apocalypse with their artificial friend.
+Although that sounds a tad dramatic, there are issues of future survival that need to be addressed now in a sober manner.
+This project is the first steps in that direction.